San Antonio Attorney for First-Time DWI and DUI Cases.

 - Unlike DUI, both minors and adults can be charged with DWI.

 - DWI penalties are harsher than DUI penalties.
-See the table below for a list of DWI penalties.

 - In short, DWI and DUI are two different crimes in Texas.
 However, most people use the terms DWI and DUI interchangeably.